MaybeSacred/Website/Articles/ideas.md

 article about why purity is such an important concept

-compare programming languages and embracing language diversity, especially smaller "bets", to stocks and investing. how it's good to have diversity
+compare programming languages and embracing language diversity, especially smaller "bets", to stocks and investing. how it's good to have diversity.
+How more "esoteric" languages pay bigger dividends when it comes to learning

-state and whitelisting and blacklisting - a comparison of how state is treated between functional and imperative/oop languages/paradigmes in FL mutable state is effectively whitelisted - here is the enumerated set of values that we will changing at this particular scope/abstraction level. no more, possibly less with IL mutable state must be blacklisted - practically everything is mutable, and within a particular scope, most data ABOVE that scope is also accessible and mutable - especially global variables. non-state data must be explicitly blacklisted by creating immutable objects instead - this is not the default
+state and whitelisting and blacklisting - a comparison of how state is treated between functional and imperative/oop languages/paradigmes in FL mutable state is effectively whitelisted - here is the set of values that we **may** change at this particular scope/abstraction level. no more, possibly less with IL mutable state must be blacklisted - practically everything is mutable, and within a particular scope, most data ABOVE that scope is also accessible and mutable - especially global variables. non-state data must be explicitly blacklisted by creating immutable objects instead - this is not the default

+begin creating Haskell web service - just have it serve canned data for now, go ahead and template out code-base